-You may think recommending the Bible seems obvious on a Christian website, but the truth is that many Christ followers do not spend time in the Word.
-My pastor once wisely said, “You cannot say you’re ‘hearing from God’ if His Word isn’t opened.”
+You may think recommending the Bible seems obvious, but the truth is that many Christ followers do not spend time in the Word.
+My pastor once wisely said, “You cannot say you’re ‘hearing from God’ if his Word isn’t opened.”
 God directly speaks to us through the Bible, so why aren’t you reading it?!
 Friend, let me tell you: Opening God’s Word and immersing myself in it drastically transformed and is transforming my life.

 My lay pastor and dear friend recommended this piece to me, and like my other recommendations, this book changed my life.
 Fitzpatrick is a biblical counselor, and she shows how a genuine identity transformation leads to a transformation of our daily lives.
 Those who struggle with legalism or lawlessness will find encouragement to return to God’s love, the source of authentic and lasting change!
 It warms my heart!

 I walked through this book in a class at my church, and wow, did it open my eyes to why I respond to life’s circumstances in the manner I do!
 This book/study challenged me and equipped me to truly live out the Gospel.
 I’ve been able to recognize how my underlying motivations and long-standing patterns of behavior have shaped my relationships and walk with Christ.
 I can honestly say I’ve learned to love deeper, think twice before reacting in sinfulness, and lavish grace on others.
 This book can be read individually, but I was truly impacted by walking through this book in a community setting.
 Be prepared to really get real with yourself!